 Most months, we will source two to three exceptional coffees that we believe will adhere to our profile styles.
 We roast one under the principle of having whimsical fun while also learning something.
 In the first week that coffee is available, we sell it only as a roast experiment -- where you as the buyer get to participate in the sensory feedback of the experiment.

-• Ultralight: sub 30 seconds of development time; as light as we can possibly take the green.
-Usually our hardest to brew but least characterized by our drum roaster.
+• Ultralight: ~30 seconds of development time or less (drop temp 385-389°F); and about as light as we can possibly take the green.
+Usually our least soluble offering but also least characterized by our drum roaster.
 Florals and coffee structure are in full display.
 Acidity is present, but toned down.

 • Nordic: Coffee is lively, and represented without accentuation through roast.
-Development time is typically 35 to 50 seconds.
-Acidity is the most prominent, sweetness is present but not dominant.
+Development time is typically 35 to 50 seconds and represented by a strong dip in RoR (we essentially cut gas 10-15 seconds into first crack and let it ride).
+Acidity is most prominent, roast character is mildly present, sweetness is lifted from extended development.
 Flavors are structured and at high intensity.

-• Light: 60 to 90 second development.
-Coffee is roasted quickly to preserve structure.
+• Light: 55 to 80 second development.
+Coffee is roasted relatively quickly to preserve structure.
 Post first crack development is low heat momentum.
+Drying and maillard typically lasts longer than in our extra light profiling.
 Coffee is still tea-like, but less structured, super sweet, and still has high clarity of flavor.

-• Light-medium: 60 to 90 second development, similar to "american light".
+• Similar to "american light".
 Coffee is roasted with a slower momentum in order to stew flavors.
-The coffee body is boldest in this presentation.
+The coffee body is boldest in this presentation and more soluble.
 This coffee style aims to potentially pair with milk and extract with a fuller body on 9 bar espresso, but still offer complexity and balance when served black.

 On occasion, we also buy less of an even more exceptional lot to practice roasting for the competition scene.
 We sell these in 60g and 100g (~3.5oz) bags on a limited basis.